Left Bank (film): Reception

-As of July 2020, the film holds a 83% approval rating on Rotten Tomatoes, based on six reviews with an average rating of 7.17/10.
+As of July 2020, the film holds an 83% approval rating on Rotten Tomatoes, based on six reviews with an average rating of 7.17/10.
 Many of the reviewers did not understand the ending, with Leslie Felperin from Variety writing, "Pieter van Hees' feature debut demonstrates promise, especially in its spooky, suggestive first half, and nicely showcases the talents and chiseled physiques of leads Eline Kuppens and Matthias Schoenaerts; shame that script's last stretch is derivative and borderline silly."
 Film Threat gave the film a positive review, commending the film'ch characters, finale, and for its blend of "passion, creeps, and head-scratches".
 Neil Young of The Hollywood Reporter also wrote, "Overloaded with disturbing hallucinations and disorienting, wannabe-Lynchian dream-sequences, "Left Bank" gradually spirals from intriguing chilliness to mood-killing, murkily-plotted silliness.
 The last scene is a real head-scratcher."
 HorrorNews.net called the film " A remarkable dark tale of the supernatural, which incorporates black magic along with the bizarre"' praising the film's atmosphere, authentic feel, provocative story, finale, and acting.